TuleSimon/xMaterialccp/README.md

 * countryItemHorizontalPadding the horizontal padding for the country item on the lazy column
 * isEnabled to make the cccp to be enabled or disabled, if disabled the ccp can not be edited
 * isReadOnly to make the cccp to be readonly, if readonly ccp can not be edited
+* @DrawableRes errorIcon the icon to show if error occurs ,
+* @DrawableRes dropDownIcon the icon for drop down ,
+*  showErrorIcon if to show icon if an errror occurs,
+* flagShape to customize the shape of the flag
 * *** colors *** customized the colors of the picker